Just getting started with your drone? Follow these 17 tips.

 We say “quadcopter” knowing that you don’t necessarily need a UAV with four arms and propellers, but at the moment, those are the most approachable units when it comes to stability, pricing, availability and community support for beginning and intermediate aerial videographers.

-Heck, if you’re Lec Park, you may even use an octocopter.
+Heck, if you’re Max Tubman you may use an octocopter or even a hexadeca.

 I’d also strongly recommend looking into the Yuneec Typhoon H. They’ve got some solid technology and, from what I’ve personally experienced, an amazing U.S.-based support team.